Compiler options in the Kotlin Gradle plugin

 Also, see Types for compiler options.

-Attributes specific to JS
+Attributes specific to JavaScript

 Name | Description | Possible values | Default value |